 Time Task ~ 1 Introductions as necessary (required when parents are present) min.
-Facilitator reviews the agenda as necessary ~2 Inventory, Student Strengths and Talents - This information is taken from the TIER I min.
-INTERVENTION PLAN (PMP).
-It is not a general discussion.
-Care should be taken to focus on data over perception.
+Facilitator reviews the agenda as necessary ~2 Inventory, Student Strengths and Talents - This information is taken from the TIER I INTERVENTION PLAN min.
 Team discusses student's strengths; Team identifies rewards or incentives that help motivate student. ~3-5 Assess Concerns - Why is this student being brought to IST?
-What data indicates that the min. student is performing more poorly than at least 80% of the class?
+What data indicates that the student is min. performing more poorly than at least 80% of the class?
 Chair or Teacher summarizes referral concerns; Team Members share any additional concerns Team members review relevant background information (Student Progress Profile, Student Data Form, TIER I INTERVENTION PLAN (PMP)) ~3-5 Review Baseline and Intervention Data: min.
-Teacher summarizes interventions implemented prior to IST meeting and discusses parent contacts; Teacher reviews student response to Tier 1 intervention and any baseline data collected (TIER I INTERVENTION PLAN (PMP) and any available Progress Monitoring Data); Team discusses: What appears to be the root cause of the student's problems?
+Teacher summarizes interventions implemented prior to IST meeting and discusses parent contacts; Teacher reviews student response to Tier 1 intervention and any baseline data collected (TIER I INTERVENTION PLAN (PMP) and any available Progress Monitoring Data); • Team discusses: What appears to be the root cause of the student's problems?
 (See Defining the Problem forms What, if any, additional data is needed to make this determination?
 If additional diagnostic information is needed, assign who will be responsible for administration and reporting back. ~5 min.
 Set Academic and/or Behavioral Goals: Team selects and defines the top concern in easily observable and measurable terms (Long-Term Goal); Team sets an ambitious but realistic, observable, and measurable goal that is attainable in 4-6 weeks (Short Term Goal) ~5-10 Design an Intervention Plan: min.
-Team develops at least one intervention to address the concern; Team selects at least one method or tool to monitor student progress for each intervention (must align with the intervention and the targeted area of need); IST Coordinator documents the plan, including series of specific teacher-friendly intervention steps, when and where it will be implemented, materials required, measures to monitor student progress, how frequently progress data will be collected, and person(s) responsible for intervention and progress monitoring. ~2 min.
-Review Intervention Plan • Recorder reviews main points and asks attendees to sign Participation Notes Form (See Page 34) Facilitator elicits any final concerns; assures that teacher understands plan and who to go to for help Chairperson schedules follow-up meeting and reminds teacher to follow up with parent.
+Team develops at least one intervention to address the concern; Team selects at least one method or tool to monitor student progress for each intervention (must align with the intervention and the targeted area of need); • IST Coordinator documents the plan, including series of specific teacher-friendly intervention steps, when and where it will be implemented, materials required, measures to monitor student progress, how frequently progress data will be collected, and person(s) responsible for intervention and progress monitoring. ~2 min.
+Review Intervention Plan Recorder reviews main points and asks attendees to sign Participation Notes Form (See Page 34) Facilitator elicits any final concerns; assures that teacher understands plan and who to go to for help • Chairperson schedules follow-up meeting and reminds teacher to follow up with parent.
 TEACHER MUST LEAVE THE MEETING WITH A COPY OF THE INTERVENTION SUPPORT TIER PLAN.